 Setting Your Shakshuka Straight

 Shakshuka’s phenomenal growth in popularity over the last decade brought increased Western attention to the wide variety of cuisines spanning North Africa, the Middle East, and the Sephardic diaspora.
 Virtually every culture across the Mediterranean basin has at least one variation on braised vegetables with eggs, each reflecting a different side of this unpretentious yet vibrant dish.
-That’s why we feel frustrated by how many European restaurants and social media recipes default to the same flat, muted formula.
-Whichever way you like it, our little shift for thinking about shakshuka often leads to better results overall.
+That’s why it can feel frustrating to taste how many European restaurants and social media recipes default to the same flat, muted formula.
+Whichever way you like it, this little shift in thinking about shakshuka often leads to better results overall.

 A Shakshuka Formula: Vegetarian Goulash at Home

 50 g Tomatoes, on the vine, small, e.g. plum or cherry, quartered; vines reserved and well-cleaned